QuantEcon/lecture-julia.myst/lectures/introduction_dynamics/wealth_dynamics.md

 For example, on one of our machines:

-If your machine is showing that only 1 thread is being used on Jupyter, you will want to ensure more are available following [these instructions](https://stackoverflow.com/questions/71114803/how-to-start-multiple-threads-in-julia/71115199#71115199) or set the `JULIA_ENV_NUM_THREADS` environment variable.
+If your machine is showing that only 1 thread is being used on Jupyter, you will want to ensure more are available following [these instructions](https://stackoverflow.com/questions/71114803/how-to-start-multiple-threads-in-julia/71115199#71115199) or set the `JULIA_NUM_THREADS` environment variable.

 ```{admonition} Caution with loop optimizations
 The `@turbo`, `@inbounds` and other macros can be useful but can lead to subtle bugs - so only use after ensuring correctness of your methods without the accelerations.
 See [the warnings](https://github.com/JuliaSIMD/LoopVectorization.jl#warning) associated with the package.
 In addition, by skipping bounds checking you may corrupt memory and crash Julia if there are bugs in your code - whereas otherwise it would simply report back an error to help with debugging.